eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 ### **Working with Endevor Configurations**

-Now you have created your profile, assign the configurations that you want to work with.
+Now that you have created your profile, assign the configurations that you want to work with.

 **Follow these steps:**